KelvinTran6/test/README.md

 ### Disclaimer
-- This project has only been tested using windows and chrome
+- This project has only been tested using Windows and Chrome
 - Certain features may not work outside of these conditions